-On behalf of the Group, I would like to thank our customers, vendors, advisors, bankers, partners and business associates whose support have been most invaluable in this challenging year.
+On the Group's behalf, I would like to thank our customers, vendors, advisors, bankers, partners and business associates whose support have been most invaluable in this challenging year.
 My heartfelt appreciation also goes out to our shareholders who had patiently and trustingly stayed with us throughout this period.
-Last but not least, I would like to thank my directors, management team and employees who have worked closely with me on this journey.
-Let us focus, commit ourselves, and build an even stronger business with our Shared Values in the next phase of our growth.
+Finally, I would like to thank my directors, management team and employees who have worked closely with me on this journey.
+In the midst of these developments, we shall regroup, reorganize, reflect and continue in progressing our business model in building an even stronger Chasen in FY2017.